In-patient luxury rehab center in Thailand

 In an attempt to hide the extent or severity of gambling addiction, the affected persons lie to their family members and friends.
 Denial is a major symptom of gambling addiction i.e. a person refuses to acknowledge they have a problem.

-Regardless of the reason, a person with a gambling addiction may resort to lying or becoming hostile and aggressive just to conceal the severity of their problem.
+Regardless of the reason, a person with a gambling addiction resorts to lying or becoming hostile and aggressive just to conceal the severity of their problem.

 8. Jeopardizing or losing important relationships, a job, or school or work opportunities because of gambling

 An addicted gambler often deals with problems at work or school because they’re mainly focused on gambling.
-Their productivity suffers, and many of them lose their jobs.
+Their productivity suffers, and they eventually lose their jobs.

 9. Resorting to theft or fraud to get gambling money